 In 1988 after retirement, Leonard and Ethel moved back into their log home in Condon, where Leonard continued to ride and wrangle horses.
 Through his cowboy poetry, he shared his stories of outfitting, packing and hunting.

-Liquid Louie's Celebrates 70th Anniversary
+Liquid Louie's Celebrates 75th Anniversary in 2022

 In 1947, Marion "Mame" (Holmes) and Louie Krause, opened the Swan River Tavern across from the present-day Liquid Louie's bar.
 They had started ‘The Beer Parlor’ the year before in a shed next to their house.
 Business was good and they decided to expand by turning their house into the Swan River Tavern.
 Louie and Mame recognized the need to provide a place for the local residents to socialize and relax.
 After World War II, the local population expanded.
 The Wineglass Mill located on the Gordon Ranch and other lumber mills were taking advantage of the country’s building boom.
 Improved road conditions factored in to the logging and lumber boom as materials could now be transported economically.